t-movaghar/UMCCR-with-Decision-Tree/README.md

 ## Project Overview

 This repository contains my attempt to modify Dr. Suvra Pal's Unified Mixture Cure Model (UMCM) to integrate the predictive capabilities of decision trees in determining the cure rate.
-The UMCM is a mixture cure model designed to handle multiple competing risks, providing a robust framework for survival analysis in biomedical and clinical research.
+The UMCM is a mixture cure model designed to handle multiple competing risks, providing a new framework for survival analysis in biomedical and clinical research.

-My approach focuses on leveraging decision trees to estimate the cure fraction, aiming to improve the model's adaptability to complex, high-dimensional datasets.
-By incorporating machine learning techniques, I seek to enhance the model’s predictive accuracy and interpretability when analyzing survival outcomes.
+My approach focuses on using decision trees to estimate the cure fraction, with the aim to improve the model's adaptability to complex, high-dimensional datasets.
+I seek to enhance the model’s predictive accuracy and interpretability when analyzing survival outcomes.

 ## Motivation